cancan233/DOPE-Autoencoder/data/omics_data/README.md

 # Omics dataset TCGA

+> 🚧 The patients in multi-omics data is represented by bcr_sample_barcode

 ## Download dataset
 The jupyter notebook `omics_data_preparation.ipynb` provides way to download the four types omics data and proprocess procedure.
-We have provided the after-preproccessed csv files in [Google Drive]()
+We have provided the after-preproccessed csv files in [Google Drive](https://drive.google.com/drive/folders/1-I54hMQOTHLTsKpf26pe_yDyIp-2HoB5?usp=sharing) [The sizes of files exceed the Github LFS limitation.]

 ```bash
 # download any file from the google drive using wget